 Are Lisbon walking tours physically demanding?

-Moderately — Lisbon’s hills and cobbles are real.
-Tours are typically 4–6 km of walking with significant elevation gain.
+Moderately.
+Lisbon’s hills and cobbles are real.
+Tours typically cover 4–6 km with significant elevation gain.
 Reasonable fitness recommended.

 Should I tip the free tour guide?